MODULE 1: Approaching Cosmetic Products and Their Safety

 FAQs

 The course is teaching how to perform a science-based risk assessment on cosmetics and their ingredients.
 This approach is applicable independently from a regulatory scheme.
 The EU’s framework is chosen as base structure because in its legal text the assessment is laid down in detail in regard to necessary requirements and the assessment steps are supported by comprehensive guidance publications.
-Wherever decisions are based on specific legal requirements these are depicted during the course and can be translated from this description into other worldwide regulatory frameworks.
+During the course, various examples will be depicted where decisions are based on specific legal requirements and how these can be translated into other worldwide regulatory frameworks.

 What qualification do I need to have to take the module(s)?

-Cosmetics safety assessment is a complex exercise involving interdisciplinary scientific approaches in the fields of toxicology, chemistry, pharmacology, biology/life sciences, as well as product and packaging technology and regulatory affairs.
-All areas will be addressed during the training program, and it will also stimulate and demand to be complemented by the active engagement of the participants.
-The experience shows that the participants come with various backgrounds; therefore, everybody has strength and weaknesses and these need to be balanced in the self learning phases.
+Cosmetics safety assessment is a complex exercise involving interdisciplinary scientific approaches in the fields of toxicology, chemistry, pharmacology, biology/life sciences, as well as product and packaging technology, regulatory affairs, etc. All areas will be addressed during the training program.
+The experience shows, that the participants come with various backgrounds; therefore, everybody has strengths and weaknesses and these need to be balanced in the self-learning phases.
+Complementary, the course will demand and stimulate the active engagement of the participants.

 Do I need an academic degree for attending the course?